 “Is it a fact—or have I dreamt it—that, by means of electricity, the world of matter has become a great nerve, vibrating thousands of miles in a breathless point of time?” — Nathaniel Hawthorne

-Poor John Campbell Besley.
+Poor James Campbell Besley.
 He doesn’t even have a Wikipedia page, and that’s just plain insulting to a historical figure.
 Good thing he’s long dead or I think he would have some serious self-esteem issues.
 Obviously, your self-image can only take a turn for the worse when you become worm-food, or somebody reduces you to ashes.
 Maybe that means the living dead are simply shambling about looking for a little respect.
 The again, so are most of the living.
 Well, we don’t so much shamble as put on a suit and tie, go to a day job for 9 hours, and hope the boss doesn’t fire us.
 Okay, so maybe we do shamble a little bit.
 The point is, very few people remember Captain James Campbell Besley, and this seems like a gross oversight, as he is the adventurous Victorian gentleman who discovered that a rudimentary system of wireless telegraphy existed in South America’s Amazon Valley 2000 years before Guglielmo Marconi got his Nobel Prize for inventing radio in 1909.

 Born in London in 1874, educated at Eton and Oxford, Besley’s childhood was spent in South Africa and Australia.
 After returning to England, and graduating Oxford he scampered off to Australia’s Broken Hill School of Mines in New South Wales, hit the gold fields in Kalgoorlie, made a tidy sum, and headed for the Klondike Gold Rush in Alaska, where in half a year he pocketed an astounding quarter million dollars’ worth of gold.
 He enlisted as one of “Kitchener’s Flying Scouts” in South Africa’s Boer War, often carrying military dispatches across 120 miles of enemy held territory to besieged Mafeking.
 Presumably bored with being an unmitigated bad-ass and capitalist mover and shaker, he then jaunted off to Mexico, extracting a fortune in silver and copper and managing a 50,000 acre cattle ranch while the Mexican Revolution raged around him.
 Somewhere in between he found time to win the 1913 Pacific Coast Polo Open in Southern California.
 Having enough gold and polo trophies, he figured, why not hop down to Peru and explore the headwaters of the Amazon.
 You know, like you do in 1913.